J.P. Morgan Automated Investing review 2023

 But its actively managed emerging-market fund charges 0.33 percent, while one active bond fund charges 0.4 percent, or fees of $33 and $40 for every $10,000 you have invested.
 These are not especially high in the fund world, but definitely on the higher side in the robo world.

 It’s worth mentioning here that the robo-advisor will credit any fees you pay for its in-house ETFs to your management fee.
 For example, if you’re paying an average of 0.1 percent on J.P.
 Morgan ETFs, that amount will be credited as a payment of your management fee.
-That’s a move that Marcus Invest also makes, and it helps offset the conflict of interest in recommending its funds when other lower-cost funds are potentially available in the market.
+The rebate helps offset the conflict of interest in recommending its funds when other lower-cost funds are potentially available in the market.

 That said, the portfolios have a mix of funds, so even if you own a little bit of the pricier funds, you’ll have other lower-cost funds that will pull down your average fees.
 And as noted above, it may all be moot anyway, since fund fees are effectively rolled into the management fee.